sparkflows/writing-new-node/docs/README_Running_Workflow_JSON_With_Spark_Submit.md

 The workflow can be created from the Sparkflows user interface.
 Each workflow has a json representation.

+The workflow json can be submitted to execution on the cluster with spark-submit.

-Below, the workflow is ExampleWorkflow.json
+In the below example, the workflow json is ExampleWorkflow.json.

 	spark-submit --class fire.execute.WorkflowExecuteFromFile --master yarn-client --executor-memory 1G  target/writing-new-node-3.1.0-jar-with-dependencies.jar --workflow-file ExampleWorkflow.json